 This is a per credit hour fee charged to part-time students who wish to attend a course but not receive credit.
-Full-time students can audit up to four hours per semester free of charge.
+Full-time students may audit up to four hours per semester free of charge.
 If they audit more than four hours they will be charged the regular audit fee for each hour over the four hour limit.
 Students who audit music lessons may have the audit fee waived, but will still pay the music lesson fee.

-Dual Enrolment
+Early Enrolment

-Current high school juniors and seniors who are eligible to enrol in courses at Kingswood University and received university level credits will pay \$100 per credit hour.
+Students in grades 11 and 12 who are eligible to enrol in courses at Kingswood University and receive university level credits will pay \$100 per credit hour.